Martin Hederos

 Martin Hederos is a founding member of Nymphet Noodlers and The Soundtrack of Our Lives.
 He is also a member of the duo Hederos & Hellberg together with Mattias Hellberg, as well as ex-Esbjörn Svensson Trio bassist Dan Berglund's Tonbruket collective.
 He has released two albums with Nino Ramsby; Visorna (2004) and Jazzen (2006).

+He was born on 30 June 1972 in Karlstad, Sweden.
+At Riagalan, he and Irya Gmeyner won best music for a fictional programme for their score of Sisters 1968 (2018).